How Hormonal Birth Control Can Affect Your Body

 Hormonal birth control has helped a majority of women take control of their fertility and sexuality.
 So many of us have used it for years successfully and consider it a game-changer.
-But what doesn’t get talked about nearly enough are the effects of hormonal birth control on women’s bodies.
+But what doesn’t get talked about nearly enough are the hormonal contraception side effects for women’s bodies.
 We’re here to open up that discussion.

 The role of hormonal birth control has shifted.